saint11/DeadWeight/source/index.md

 The player characters are no heroes; they are *dead weights* - outcasts and treasure hunters with little to lose.
 They delve deep into long forsaken places, struggling not only with the horrors that lurk there, but also their fatigue, stress, and the gradual decay of the few resources they bring.
 All in hopes to save enough silver to leave *Blacksalt Island* for better days elsewhere.

+**Dead Weight** lies between a tabletop RPG and a board game.
 This system has a strong **structure** to it - focusing on **light roleplay** and on dungeon crawling. **Light roleplay** doesn't mean there's no support for it - quite the contrary - it's just that the game system should be fun even if your group doesn't like to roleplay a lot.

 ## Blacksalt Island {.unlisted}